smarter-sh/smarter/docs/source/smarter-resources/smarter-prompt.rst

 --------

 Smarter Prompt manages :py:class:`prompt sessions <smarter.apps.prompt.views.views.SmarterChatSession>` and integrations between the Smarter backend and the
-:doc:`ReactJS chat component <../smarter-framework/react-integration/smarter-chat>` used for managing sessions in the Smarter React UI in html integrations, as well as in the :doc:`command-line interface (CLI) <../smarter-framework/smarter-cli>`.
+:doc:`ReactJS chat component <../smarter-framework/react-integration/smarter-chat>` used for managing sessions in the Smarter Chat in html integrations, as well as in the :doc:`command-line interface (CLI) <../smarter-framework/smarter-cli>`.

 Smarter Prompt is chiefly responsible for: